Exploration noise for learning linear-quadratic mean field games: Introduction

 However, this picture makes sense only if the original model itself is subjected to a common noise.
 In the absence of common noise, we thus need to restore a form of common noise in order to conciliate our tilted fictitious play with the above picture.
 This comes through the notion of exploration.
 Below, we thus regard the common noise as a way to explore the space of possible solutions.
 This amounts to say that the original mean field game is no longer the mean field game with common noise, but the mean field game without common noise, i.e. $\varepsilon=0$.
+Consistently, the individual operating the black-box can restore the presence of a common noise by modifying her/his control accordingly.
 Formally, any control ${\boldsymbol \alpha}$, as chosen above by a tagged individual, is then subjected to an additional randomization of the form

-where ${\boldsymbol h}$ is given as an information on the whole state of the population, in addition to ${\boldsymbol m}$.
-Figure \ref{fig:1} becomes the new Figure \ref{fig:2} below.